|Photo of completed model, built by Chris Andrews|

 Note that the majority of the 3D-printed parts will be printed in "Standard Resin" by i.Materialise.
 Standard resin is a relatively new material and is translucent with a yellow tint.
 The "Prime Gray" material, used for most previous Marbelup Models items, is still available but is about 30% more expensive than previously.
 Initial indications are that the print quality of Standard Resin is equal to or better than Prime Gray, and the material specification indicate that it is stronger and less brittle.

-To complete the loco, the purchaser must also source a mechanism as well as some detail parts, screws, couplers, DCC decoder (if required), paint, decals, etc. Assembly instructions will be available online.
+To complete the loco, the purchaser must also source a mechanism as well as some detail parts, screws, couplers, DCC decoder (if required), paint, decals, etc. Assembly instructions are available online.

-There will be two options for the mechanism.
+There are two options for the mechanism.
 One is the "inline" drive bogies available from Hollywood Foundry, as have been used for the D and DA locos.
 One or both bogies can be powered, depending on the modeller's preference.
+Note that Hollywood Foundry are not accepting new orders as of early 2018 for an indeterminate time.

 The second option is to use the motor and drive bogies from a ViTrains UK Class 47 loco.
 The Vitrains motor is fitted with flywheels and the assembled mechanism is smooth and quiet.
 The drive is to the outer 4 wheels of each bogie, the centre, free-rolling axles being lightly sprung.